Ankirr/Ankirr/README.md

 - AI/ML applications in real-world scenarios
 - Building better web interfaces and backend logic
 - Long-term project and productivity systems for students

 ---

-## 📌 A few things I've built (or am building)

-- 🔷 **Java Practice Repository** – A curated list of Java problems and solutions, focused on clean code and logical clarity.
-- 🔷 **EqualVoice (WIP)** – Emotion-detection web app built from scratch with HTML, CSS, and Python.
-- 🔷 **Digital Discipline Tracker (Concept)** – 30-day productivity system to boost digital focus and performance.

----